Bernie Sanders Keeps Quiet On His Supporters’ Plans To Primary Democrats

 In recent years, liberal activist groups have concentrated on open-seat primaries, not incumbents.
 The Progressive Change Campaign Committee, an aggressive outfit based in Washington, hews to the belief that even if progressive candidates don’t win their primaries, they’ve succeeded in pushing the field to the left.

-Last week, PCCC co-founder, Adam Green, welcomed the news of #WeWillReplaceYou with a statement of firm support for the project and for a party that fights Trump “boldly, consistently, and effectively.”
+Last week, PCCC co-founder Adam Green welcomed the news of #WeWillReplaceYou with a statement of firm support for the project and for a party that fights Trump “boldly, consistently, and effectively.”

 “Ideally,” he added, “there would be no need for primaries against incumbents.”